the-events-calendar/event-tickets/readme.txt

 == Changelog ==

-= [4.11] TBD =
+= [4.11] 2019-11-21 =

 * Feature - Add Easy Digital Downloads cart via shortcode to `get_cart_url()`.
 Ensure button returns cart URL if present for provider.
 [129450]
 * Feature - Add ability to utilize the block ticket template outside of Gutenberg views [132568]
-* Feature - Use the block template for the "classic" editor [132568]
+* Feature - Use the block template view for the "classic" editor so they look the same now on the frontend [132568]
 * Feature - Implement a copy of tribe-common-styles and restyle the front end tickets block [131117]
 * Feature - Add currency formatting by commerce [133179]
-* Feature - Prefill ticket quantities based on what is already added to the cart for WooCommerce and EDD Tickets [129446]
 * Tweak - Clean up the way we add options to the ticket settings tab in PHP to make it more readable and maintainable.
 [133048]
 * Tweak - Add ability to track installed version history.
 Added `$version_history_slug` and `$latest_version_slug` properties to `Tribe__Tickets_Plus__Main` [133048]
 * Tweak - Added actions to `views/registration/content.php`: `tribe_tickets_registration_content_before_all_events` and `tribe_tickets_registration_content_after_all_events` [131896]